-There is a prior year adjustment relating to an error in the allocation of the Pension Reserve between the Chief Constable and the Commissioners accounts.
+There is a prior year adjustment relating to an historic error in the allocation of the Pension Reserve between the Chief Constable and the Commissioners accounts which occurred several years earlier.
 The value of this is £17,411m.
 This is a material amount and the prior year's accounts have been restated.
 Overall the Group position was not affected.
-There have been no changes in Accounting Policies, applicable to the Chief Constable in the year.
-In applying accounting policies, the Chief Constable has had to make certain judgements about complex transactions or those involving uncertainty about future events.
-There are no critical judgements made in the Statement of Accounts.
+Overall the Group position was not affected.
+The PCC liability (and corresponding reserve) has decreased and the Chief Constables net worth has reduced by a corresponding amount.